 The second largest component of our research and development expenses is professional fees.
-During the years ended April 30, 2019 and 2018, we reported professional fees of \$1,142,887 and \$101,277, respectively, which are principally comprised of professional fees incurred by us during the year ended April 30, 2018, are attributed to various types of scientific services, including FDA consulting services.
-The increase in professional fees during the year ended April 30, 2019, relates primarily to fees incurred to conduct a preclinical toxicology mice study and an evaluation of AL002.
+During the years ended April 30, 2020 and 2019, we reported professional fees of \$709,432 and \$1,142,887, respectively, which are principally comprised of professional fees attributed to various types of scientific services, including FDA consulting services.